Friday, 30 December 2022

 The Characters of Tezuka’s Jungle Kingdom

-Rue Kildare: Since Robin’s a jewel to his wife, it’s possible that Ann has birthed a son and a daughter.
-The younger one is a blue eyed blonde called Rue.
+Rue Kildare: Since Robin’s a jewel to his wife, it’s possible that Ann has a son and a daughter.
+The younger one is a dark blonde called Rue.

 Chris Kildare: Rue’s twin brother, who himself an adventurer in his own right.